electric-eloquence/fepper/README.md

 * Files prefixed by "__" will be ignored as will files in the `_nosync` directory at the root of the source directories.

 ### <a id="templater"></a>Templater
-Pattern Lab's Mustache templates can be translated into templates compatible with your backend.
+Fepper's Mustache templates can be translated into templates compatible with your backend.
 Mustache tags just need to be replaced with tags the backend can use.
 Put these translations into YAML files named similarly to the Mustache files in `ui/source/_patterns/03-templates`.
 Follow the example in `test/files/_patterns/03-templates/00-homepage.yml` for the correct YAML syntax.